FUTURES & SECTION 1256 CONTRACTS

 - Index futures – like the S&P 500 or Russell 2000

-- Currency futures – like on the Euro, Pound, or CME Bitcoin
+- Currency futures – like the Euro, Pound, or CME Bitcoin

 - U.S. Treasury Futures – like 2-year and 5-year T-Notes